 Can I get a business credit card with bad credit?

 Business credit cards for those with bad credit are few and far between, and they usually take the form of secured business cards.
-There are several financing options for startups if you don’t have a good credit history, such as crowdfunding or net-30 vendors, neither of which check personal credit.
+There are several financing options for startups if you don’t have a good credit history, such as crowdfunding or net-30 terms, neither of which check personal credit.

 New LLCs can get credit cards?